kdanesh/dataviz-project/README.md

 # Part 2: Are Dollars for Docs Fueling the Opioid Epidemic?

+_NOTE: STILL NEED TO DRAFT THE WRITTEN TEXT FOR THIS PART_

 Let's start by looking at the relationship between prescriptions and payments:

 ![Image](https://raw.githubusercontent.com/kdanesh/dataviz-project/master/plots/meetings_30dayfill.png)